RohitBShelar/Ineuron-Assignments/PythonMegaAssignment.md

 Q40.
 What is a tuple?
 How is it different from list?

+Ans:A tuple is one of the four inbuilt data types used to store collections in Python.
+Unlike other data types in python, the elements in tuples are ordered and immutable.
+They are used to store multiple items in a single variable and provides some built-in operation to work with them.
+They are immutable,iterable and can be heterogenous

 Q41.
 How can you create a tuple in Python?

+Ans:
+Tuples can only be created when they are being assigned, hence placing all the elements inside the parenthesis, separated by a comma will create a tuple. tempTuple = ('apple', 'mango', 'banana') print(tempTuple)

+Output
+('apple', 'mango', 'banana')

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.

+Ans:
+Adding a new element or deleting one is not really an option when dealing with tuples in python, as they are immutable.
+Even the elements of the tuple cannot be updated until and unless the element is mutable for example a list.
+However,Tuples in python can definitely be reassigned, which is very different from updating a tuple.
+Reassigning a tuple is redefining the tuple all over again.

 Q43.
 Can two tuple be appended.
 If yes, write a code for it.
 If not, why?

+Ans:Just like strings, we can also contact two or more tuples to form a new tuple using the ‘+’ operation or apply repetition on a tuple using the ‘*’ operator, just the result here is a python tuple and not a string. print(('apple', 'mango') + (1, 2, 3))

+output:
+('apple', 'mango', 1, 2, 3)

 Q44.
 Take a tuple as an input and print the count of elements in it.

+Ans:
+my_tuple = tuple(input('Enter space-separated elements: ').split())
+print(my_tuple)
+print("length of the tuple is :",len(my_tuple))

+output:
+Enter space-separated elements: 1 2 3 r 5 6 o
+('1', '2', '3', 'r', '5', '6', 'o')
+length of the tuple is : 7

 Q45.
 What are sets in Python?

+Ans:Set is an unordered collection of items, where every element is unique and immutable.
+However, the set itself is mutable.
 Q46.
 How can you create a set?

+Ans:sets can be created by adding coma separated elements of same type inside the {} braces mySet = {1, 2, 3, 5}

+or emprty set as
+mySet=set()

 Q47.
 Create a set and add "iNeuron" in your set.

+Ans:
+my_set=set()
+print(type(my_set))
+my_set.add("iNeuron")
+print(my_set)

 Q48.
 Try to add multiple values using add() function.

+Ans: It gives error,
+TypeError: add() takes exactly one argument

 Q49.
 How is update() different from add()?

+Ans:
+add() allows adding single element update() allows to add multiple elements

 Q50.
 What is clear() in sets?

+Ans:clear() - This method is used to delete all the set elements.

 Q51.
 What is frozen set?